-- (a) Subject to this constitution, notice of a meeting of directors must be given to each person who is at the time of giving the notice: - (i) a director, other than a director on leave of absence approved by the directors; or - (ii) an alternate director appointed under Rule 11.13 by a director on leave of absence approved by the directors. - (b) A notice of a meeting of directors: - (i) must specify the time and place of, or form of technology for, the meeting; - (ii) must state the nature of the business to be transacted at the meeting; - (iii) may be given in person, by post or, subject to the Corporations Act, by a form of technology; and - (iv) is taken to have been given to an alternate director if it is given to the director who appointed that alternate director. - (c) A director or alternate director may waive notice of a meeting of directors by notifying the company to that effect in person, by post or by a form of technology. - (d) The non-receipt of notice of a meeting of directors by, or a failure to give notice of a meeting of directors to, a director does not invalidate any act, matter or thing done or resolution passed at the meeting if: - (i) the non-receipt or failure occurred by accident or error; - (ii) before or after the meeting, the director or an alternate director appointed by the director: - (A) has waived or waives notice of that meeting under Rule 11.8(c); or - (B) has notified or notifies the company of his or her agreement to that act, matter, thing or resolution personally, by post or by a form of technology; or - (iii) the director or an alternate director appointed by the director attended the meeting. - (e) The non-receipt of notice of a meeting of directors by, or a failure to give notice of a meeting of directors to, an alternate director of a director on leave of absence approved by the directors does not invalidate any act, matter or thing done or resolution passed at the meeting if: - (i) the non-receipt or failure occurred by accident or error; - (ii) before or after the meeting, the alternate director or the director who appointed the alternate director: - (A) has waived or waives notice of that meeting under Rule 11.8(c); or - (B) has notified or notifies the company of his or her agreement to that act, matter, thing or resolution personally, by post or by a form of technology; or - (iii) the alternate director or the director who appointed the alternate director attended the meeting. - (f) Attendance by a person at a meeting of directors waives any objection that person may have to a failure to give notice of the meeting and: - (i) if the person is a director, an alternate director appointed by that person is also deemed to have waived any such objection; or - (ii) if the person is an alternate director, the director who appointed that person as alternate director is also deemed to have waived any such objection.
+- (a) Subject to this constitution, notice of a meeting of directors must be given to each person who is at the time of giving the notice a director, other than a director on leave of absence approved by the directors. - (b) A notice of a meeting of directors: - (i) must specify the time and place of, or form of technology for, the meeting; - (ii) must state the nature of the business to be transacted at the meeting; and - (iii) may be given in person, by post or, subject to the Corporations Act, by a form of technology. - (c) A director may waive notice of a meeting of directors by notifying the company to that effect in person, by post or by a form of technology. - (d) The non-receipt of notice of a meeting of directors by, or a failure to give notice of a meeting of directors to, a director does not invalidate any act, matter or thing done or resolution passed at the meeting if: - (i) the non-receipt or failure occurred by accident or error; - (ii) before or after the meeting, the director : - (A) has waived or waives notice of that meeting under Rule 11.8(c); or - (B) has notified or notifies the company of his or her agreement to that act, matter, thing or resolution personally, by post or by a form of technology; or - (iii) the director attended the meeting. - (e) Attendance by a person at a meeting of directors waives any objection that person may have to a failure to give notice of the meeting.